AlgoLab/pantas/exps/dm-real/README.md

-# Exps on real data from Human
+# Exps on real data from Drosophila

 ## Setup input